revam/node-git-monorepo/README.md

 This is a framework independent library for serving git over http(s).
 It exports an abstract service which can either be used standalone or extended to your needs.

-I am not a fan of event emitters used in a middleware-driven workflow, as it tends to break the pattern, so I made this library which, in my eyes, is better suited for such uses.
+I am not a fan of events used in a middleware-driven workflow, as it breaks the pattern, so I made this library which, in my eyes, is better suited for such uses.
 It's a side-project, so expect irregular updates, if any, in case you want to use it.
 Below you can find some simular projects which helped me greatly when creating this package.
-Also a great help was the technical documentation for git, which can be found [at github](https://github.com/git/git/blob/master/Documentation/technical).
+Also a great help was the technical documentation for git, which can be found
+[at github](https://github.com/git/git/blob/master/Documentation/technical).

 ## Why start at version 2?